Women’s and Newborn Services

 Women’s and Newborn Services offer a diverse range of healthcare services to women and their babies across Queensland and beyond.

-The service line is dedicated to quality multidisciplinary healthcare and is actively involved in the advancement in services in research and education and has a strong connection with multiple universities and training organisations in the provision of a tertiary service.
+The service line is dedicated to quality multidisciplinary healthcare, is actively involved in the advancement of services through research and education and maintains strong connections with multiple universities and training organisations in the provision of a tertiary service.

 Research Specific

 Women’s and Newborn Services continues to maintain an active interest in research activities as well as the provision of multiple education programs for undergraduate and postgraduate health services professionals.
-This is supported by strong connections with local universities and the Royal Australian and New Zealand College of Obstetrics and Gynaecology (RANZCOG).
+This is supported by strong connections with local universities, the Royal Australian and New Zealand College of Obstetrics and Gynaecology (RANZCOG) and the Royal Australasian College of Physicians (RACP).

-Staff within Women’s and Newborn Services have National Health and Medical Research Council (NHMRC) funding in perinatal medicine, obstetric medicine and reproductive biology and gynaecological oncology.
+Staff within Women’s and Newborn Services have National Health and Medical Research Council (NHMRC) and Medical Research Futures Fund (MRFF) funding in perinatal medicine, midwifery, obstetrics, gynaecology, obstetric medicine and gynaecological oncology.

 The Neonatal Research Group includes individual clinicians and researchers from the Grantley Stable Neonatal Unit (GNSU) who work collaboratively with the Perinatal Research Centre.
 Members of the group represent a variety of research domains and expertise, with an overall aim to improve outcomes for babies and families through the cultivation of pioneering research, support for translation of research into practice, and innovation within clinical care.